jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

 - 🔭 I am currently studying Software Engineering at Coding Factory, which is affiliated with the Athens University of Economics and Business.
-- 🌱 My focus is on Web Development, with a strong inclination towards Front-End.
-However, I am also interested in exploring and learning about Full-Stack Engineering.
+- 🌱 My focus is on Web Development, and I am aiming for Full Stack Engineering.
 - 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/iordanispapaditsas/)
 - ⚡ Annual Planning: Make progress, be consistent and happy coding
 - ⚡ Fun fact: I have an evil Beagle 🔥<a href="https://imgur.com/MCw5bTS"><img src="https://i.imgur.com/MCw5bTS.png" title="source: imgur.com" /></a>🔥